British Rail Class 365: South Eastern

-Connex South Eastern Class 365 at Wandsworth Road in September 2001, with original cab ends.
+Connex South Eastern Class 365 at Wandsworth Road in 2001, with original cab ends.

 The first 16 units were fitted for use on the 750 V DC lines.
 The first Class 365 set was delivered in November 1994 while testing commenced on 15 June 1995.
 Their first use in service occurred on 13 October 1996, but due to problems in obtaining a safety case, they did not enter full service with Connex South Eastern until 16 June 1997.
 Before it entered service, 365513 was damaged in a shunting incident at Chart Leacon TMD and was forwarded to Doncaster Works in November 1996.

 From August 2002 until January 2003, 365502 was sublet to WAGN to provide cover after 365526 was involved in the Potters Bar accident.
 All passed with the franchise to South Eastern Trains in November 2003.
 All were transferred to West Anglia Great Northern during 2004.

 Great Northern

-West Anglia Great Northern Class 365 near in May 1998, still in Network SouthEast livery.
+West Anglia Great Northern Class 365 near in 1998, still in Network SouthEast livery.